kamilburda/gimp-export-layers/README.md

 dialog remains open.

-If you want to export the layers with the last values used, you can use the "File -> Export Layers to" menu entry.
+If you want to export the layers with the last values used, you can use the "File -> Export Layers (repeat)" menu entry.
 The file format dialog will not be displayed - instead, the last used values will be used.